davehadley/ndhistogram/README.md

 - [x] Fix Histogram traits.
 - [x] Fix Fill traits.
 - [x] Make Histogram "Item" an associated type. --> hard to do without GAT
-- [ ] Move Axes to Axis module?
+- [x] Move Axes to Axis module? --> decided not to do this
 - [ ] Move unit tests out to tests directory.
-- [ ] Make Axes a struct to permit future optimisations.
 - [x] Remove grow.
 - [ ] Mega refactor
 - [ ] Add tests for integer histogram